Cellphone photo at the Albany Historical Society

-Our next statue was chosen because its sculptor was from my hometown.
+Our next statue, “Nydia,” was chosen because its creator was born in my hometown.

 I wanted to discuss the intellectual and aesthetic question “Why is this artist’s most famous work, the most-replicated statue by an America sculptor, during the 19th century, like a chronic sinus infection?”